acgd-webdev-4/ecommerce-project-hand-off-and-documentation/README.md

 ## Task list

 - [ ] Hand off any necessary wireframes & sketches.
+- [ ] Provide all necessary text.
+- [ ] Provide all necessary images & graphics.
 - [ ] Outline all the relevant patterns and explain their use.
+- [ ] Explain what manipulations to the patterns, inside the include system, need to be completed.
 - [ ] Outline any CSS classes inside `theme.css` that may be necessary.
 - [ ] Outline the grid system, expected typography classes & expected modules.
 - [ ] Outline the appropriate colours.